 A: Yes.
 In 2012, full cut-off shields were added to the parking lot lights nearest the observatory to direct light downward and prevent light trespass into the observatory.
 Walkway lighting on campus has also been replaced with night-sky friendly fixtures, and the LEED certified HSHS and ATIC buildings on the northeastern part of the CSI campus feature all night-sky friendly outdoor lighting.
 Lighting from nearby sports venues remains a challenge.

 A: Star parties on the second Saturday of each month are free, as are solar viewing sessions (held on Wednesday afternoons, 1:30 to 3:30 PM, from Memorial Day to Labor Day).
-Viewing sessions following monthly astronomy talks are $1.50 per person, or free with admission to the talk or a planetarium show.
 A $1.50 admission fee is charged for viewing sessions held on the second and fourth Tuesdays of the month, November through February, from one hour after sunset to 9:00 PM.